ChenTim1011/CloudTribe/README.md

 We aim to scale up this model, allowing residents to earn money by helping more people while improving the flow of goods in the mountainous area.
 The platform involves three roles: buyers, sellers, and drivers.
 The core functionality will enable these roles to express their needs and use a backend matching system to fulfill them.
 We hope to create an information platform that supports remote communities and eventually expand its use to other indigenous tribes.

+# Core Functions:

+1. Role Selection and Matching: Enables users to choose roles and match orders based on their needs.
+2. Order Management: Facilitates order creation, modification, and deletion with a dynamic form interface.
+3. Route Planning: Integrates Google Maps API for route display and time estimation.
+4. Order Query: Allows users to track their order history and current order status.

+TBD
+5. User Authentication: Implements login and registration with JWT-based authentication.
+6. Real-Time Notifications: Uses WebSocket for instant notifications and updates.
+7. Messaging: Provides a message center for real-time communication.